The Vermont Statutes Online

 (ii) If such retest is negative, a new application for coverage shall not be denied by the insurer based upon the results of the initial test.
-Any underwriting decision granting a substandard classification or exclusion based on the individual's prior HIV-related test results shall be reversed, and the company performing a retest which had forwarded to a medical information bureau reports based upon the individual's prior HIV-related test results shall request the medical information bureau to remove any abnormal codes listed due to such prior test results.
+Any underwriting decision granting a substandard classification or exclusion based on the individual’s prior HIV-related test results shall be reversed, and the company performing a retest that had forwarded to a medical information bureau reports based upon the individual’s prior HIV-related test results shall request the medical information bureau to remove any abnormal codes listed due to such prior test results.

-(H) An insurer, on the basis of the individual's written informed consent as specified in subdivision (B) of this subdivision, if necessary to make underwriting decisions regarding the particular individual's application, may disclose the results of an individual's HIV-related test results to its reinsurers, or to those contractually retained medical personnel, laboratories, insurance support organizations, and insurance affiliates (but not agents or brokers) that are involved in underwriting decisions regarding the individual's particular application.
-Other than the disclosures permitted by this subdivision, the entities listed herein, including the insurer, shall not further disclose to anyone individually identified HIV-related test result information without a separately obtained written authorization from the individual; provided, however, that if an individual's test result is positive or indeterminate, then an insurer may report a code to the medical information bureau provided that a nonspecific test result code is used which does not indicate that the individual was subjected to HIV-related testing.
+(H) An insurer, on the basis of the individual’s written informed consent as specified in subdivision (B) of this subdivision, if necessary to make underwriting decisions regarding the particular individual’s application, may disclose the results of an individual’s HIV-related test results to its reinsurers, or to those contractually retained medical personnel, laboratories, insurance support organizations, and insurance affiliates (but not agents or brokers) that are involved in underwriting decisions regarding the individual’s particular application.
+Other than the disclosures permitted by this subdivision, the entities listed herein, including the insurer, shall not further disclose to anyone individually identified HIV-related test result information without a separately obtained written authorization from the individual; provided, however, that if an individual’s test result is positive or indeterminate, then an insurer may report a code to the medical information bureau, provided that a nonspecific test result code is used that does not indicate that the individual was subjected to HIV-related testing.

-(I) An insurer, reinsurer, contractually retained medical personnel, laboratories, medical information bureau, or other national data bank, insurance affiliate, or insurance support organizations that are obligated not to disclose any individually-identifiable records of HIV-related tests pursuant to this subdivision (20) shall have no duty to disclose this information to any person except in compliance with a court order or as provided in subdivision (B) or (H) nor shall it have any liability to any person for refusing or failing to disclose such information.
+(I) An insurer, reinsurer, contractually retained medical personnel, laboratories, medical information bureau, or other national data bank, insurance affiliate, or insurance support organizations that are obligated not to disclose any individually identifiable records of HIV-related tests pursuant to this subdivision (20) shall have no duty to disclose this information to any person except in compliance with a court order or as provided in subdivision (B) or (H) nor shall it have any liability to any person for refusing or failing to disclose such information.

-(J) Any individual who sustains damage as a result of the unauthorized negligent or knowing disclosure of that individual's individually-identifiable HIV-related test result information in violation of subdivision (H) of this subdivision (20) may bring an action for appropriate relief in Superior Court against any person making such a disclosure.
-The Court may award costs and reasonable attorney's fees to the individual who prevails in an action brought under this subdivision.
+(J) Any individual who sustains damage as a result of the unauthorized negligent or knowing disclosure of that individual’s individually identifiable HIV-related test result information in violation of subdivision (H) of this subdivision (20) may bring an action for appropriate relief in Superior Court against any person making such a disclosure.
+The Court may award costs and reasonable attorney’s fees to the individual who prevails in an action brought under this subdivision.

-(K) In addition to any other remedy or sanction provided by law, after notice and opportunity for hearing the Commissioner may assess an administrative penalty in an amount not to exceed $2,000.00 for each violation against any person who violates any provision of this subdivision (20) or subdivision (7)(C) of this section.
+(K) In addition to any other remedy or sanction provided by law, after notice and opportunity for hearing, the Commissioner may assess an administrative penalty in an amount not to exceed $2,000.00 for each violation against any person who violates any provision of this subdivision (20) or subdivision (7)(C) of this section.